-An interesting highlight of the techniques is the design of the aggregation algorithm that effectively reduces the analysis to reasoning about a pair of neighboring nodes.
-This reduction allows us to formulate a linear program of small size, independent of tree size, for the analysis.
+The key highlight of the results is the design of the lease-based mechanism and RWW that effectively reduces the analysis to reasoning about a pair of neighboring nodes.
+This reduction allows us to formulate a linear program of small size, independent of tree size, for the competitive analysis of RWW.

 Related Work.
-Various aggregation frameworks have been proposed in the literature such as SDIMS [23], Astrolabe [17], and MDS [7].
+Various aggregation frameworks have been proposed in literature such as SDIMS [27], Astrolabe [19], and MDS [8].
 SDIMS is a hierarchical aggregation framework that utilizes DHT trees to aggregate values.
 SDIMS provides a flexible API that allows applications to decide how far the updates to the aggregate value due to the writes should be propagated.
-In particular, SDIMS supports Update-local, Update-all, and Update-up strategies.
-In Update-local strategy, a write affects only the local value.
-In Update-all strategy, on a write, the new aggregate value is propagated to all the nodes.
-In Update-up strategy, on a write, the new aggregate value is propagated to the root node of the hierarchy.
 Astrolabe is an information management system that builds a single logical aggregation tree over a given set of nodes.
 Astrolabe propagates all updates to the aggregate value due to the writes to all the nodes, hence, allows all the reads to be satisfied locally.
 MDS-2 also forms a spanning tree over all the nodes.
 MDS-2 does not propagate updates on the writes, and each request for an aggregate value requires all nodes to be contacted.

 There are some similarities between our lease-based aggregation algorithm and prior caching work.
-Due to the space limitations, here we are describing the most relevant work.
-In CUP [18], Roussopoulos and Baker propose a second-chance algorithm for caching objects along the routing path.
+In CUP [21], Roussopoulos and Baker propose a second-chance algorithm for caching objects along the routing path.
 The algorithm removes a cached object after two consecutive updates are propagated to the remote locations due to the writes on that object at the source.
 The second-chance algorithm has been evaluated experimentally, and shown to provide good performance.
 In the distributed file allocation [3], Awerbuch et al. consider replication algorithm for a general network.
 In their algorithm, on a read, the requested object is replicated along the path from the destination to the requesting node.
 On a write, all copies are deleted except the one at the writing node.
 Awerbuch et al. showed that their distributed algorithm has poly-logarithmic competitive ratio for the distributed caching problem against an optimal centralized offline algorithm.

 The concept of time-based leases has been proposed in literature to maintain consistency between the cached copy and the source.
-This kind of leases has been applied in many distributed applications such as replicated file systems [12] and web caching [8].
+This kind of leases has been applied in many distributed applications such as replicated file systems [13] and web caching [10].